tonycoupland/nines/replit.md

 ## Overview

-This is a web-based implementation of MEGA TIC TAC TOE featuring both a Python console version and a modern web interface.
+This is a comprehensive implementation of MEGA TIC TAC TOE featuring multiple versions: a Python console version, a modern web interface, and now a **Phaser.js game engine** version packaged with **Apache Cordova for iOS/Android deployment**.
 The game features 9 interconnected grids (81 squares total) where players must strategically place their marks.
-The web version provides an intuitive click-based interface with visual feedback and responsive design, while maintaining all the complex game mechanics of the original.
+The Phaser.js version provides hardware-accelerated graphics, mobile-optimized touch controls, and native app deployment capabilities while maintaining all the complex game mechanics of the original.

 ## User Preferences